Connect with us

 Making Mars cozy

 There are numerous ways to heat up the planet.
-For instance, gigantic mirrors, built in and placed in orbit around Mars, could reflect sunlight to the surface and warm it up.
+For instance, gigantic mirrors, built in space and placed in orbit around Mars, could reflect sunlight to the surface and warm it up.

 One recent study proposed that Mars colonists could spread aerogel, an ultralight solid material, on the ground.
 The aerogel would act as insulation and trap heat.
 This could be done all over Mars, including the polar ice caps, where the aerogel could melt the existing ice to make liquid water.